Wangxinping-gif/PHAS0077-Scientific-Computing-Individual-Research-Project-24-25/README.md

 ## Project Description

 This repository contains the code and experimental results for causal discovery methods applied to multiple datasets.
-The implemented methods include **PC, GES, Granger, VARLiNGAM, Transfer Entropy, CCM, and PCMCI**, and have been tested on both synthetic and real-world datasets.
+The implemented methods include **PC, GES, Granger, VARLiNGAM, Transfer Entropy, CCM, and PCMCI**.

 ---